-I didn’t want to watch this series at first, due to the sexist title and the advertising I saw about the series, which didn’t give the series it’s due merit.
+I didn’t want to watch The Good Wife at first, due to the sexist title and the advertising I saw about the series, which didn’t give the series it’s due merit.
 I personally didn’t want to watch a series that promotes staying by your man after he betrays your trust by cheating on you.
 I dropped my 10-year relationship because my spouse hinted that he wanted an open relationship.
 I’m not the get screwed and turn the other cheek kind of woman.

 Someone recommended that I give the series a chance.
 I was pleased to find out that the television series does have many good messages, some of which I will discuss below.

 Please be advised that this blog post is filled with details about the series episodes.
 So if you want to avoid spoilers, you may want to either stop reading here altogether or at a minimum, avoid reading the quotes.